For consumers For business

 Our editors curate highly rated brands that are first assessed by our rigorous ratings system.
 Buying through our links may earn us a commission—supporting the work we do.
 Learn more.

-There are three major sportswear manufacturers: Nike, Adidas, and Puma.
-We’ve already touched on Nike and Adidas’ sustainability practices, so it was high time we took a closer look at Puma.
+Out of the three major sportswear retailers, we’ve already touched on Nike and Adidas’ sustainability practices, so it was high time we took a closer look at the third: Puma.

-More than 60 years later, Puma has grown significantly.
-Like Adidas, the brand has relentlessly pushed sportswear forward by creating innovative gear recognised and endorsed by some of the world’s most accomplished athletes.
+More than 60 years later, both brands have grown significantly.
+Like Adidas, Puma has relentlessly pushed sportswear forward by creating innovative gear that is endorsed by some of the world’s leading athletes.

 Environmental impact